 Alternative sentencing allows some offenders to keep their jobs, remain in their communities, and provide for their families.
 Other programs provide treatment, therapy, and counseling to convicted offenders who are struggling with drug and alcohol dependency issues.

-If you are not guilty of a criminal charge, you should contest the charge and fight to clear your name with the help of a good defense attorney.
+If you are not guilty of a criminal charge, you should contest the charge and fight to clear your name with the help of a good criminal defense attorney.
 But if the evidence against you is persuasive and a conviction is certain, your defense lawyer will negotiate for reduced or alternative sentencing.

 WHAT ALTERNATIVE SENTENCING PROGRAMS ARE AVAILABLE?

 A convicted offender’s eligibility for an alternative sentencing program usually hinges on the nature of the crime and on the offender’s prior criminal record.
-Alternative sentencing in the Fairfax area includes these programs and options:
+Alternative sentencing in the Manassas area includes these programs and options:

 - Weekend confinement: Judges let some convicted offenders serve their sentences on weekends so they may keep their jobs.
 Fairfax County’s weekend confinement program has offenders appear by 6:00 p.m. on Fridays.
 They’re released at 8:00 a.m. on Mondays.